 Insider Tip: The High Line is just a few blocks from the Chelsea Market, so grab lunch first, then walk off those tacos on the High Line.

 If you want to see a musical but are on a budget, head to Ellen's Stardust Diner where the waitresses sing.
 And they're not just mediocre singers...
 Many of them are up-and-coming Broadway hopefuls, and the fun atmosphere makes up for the just average food.

 No reservations required; just show up and order a milkshake for a good time!
-Stardust Diner is open from 7am - midnight, so it can easily be fit into a packed schedule in NYC.
+Stardust Diner is open from 7am - midnight, so it can easily be fit into a packed schedule in the Big Apple.